alxsz12/alxsz12.github.io/tutorials/PROS.md

 For this tutorial go ahead and select C++ as your language of choice, and then you will be prompted to selected where you want to locate your PROS Projects.
 What I would recommend is that in your documents section, that you create a folder called VS Code Projects, and use that as the base to locate all of  your PROS Projects.
 Now go ahead and create your first project in that directory.

+PROS should now be up and running, and your first project should be open.
+Feel free to go onto any of the next tutorials!